Court Mediation: Your Chance to Stop Foreclosure

 What if a bank person with authority doesn't come to the court meetings, or the bank doesn't follow through with agreements included in the Mediator's Report?

-You can file a “Non-Compliance Report” with the Court.
-You can ask the court to fine the bank, or punish them in some way, for not following the rules.
+The mediator might file a “Non-Compliance Report” with the Court.
+With this report, the mediator is asking the court to determine if the bank has failed to mediate in good faith.
+Also, you can ask the court to fine the bank, or punish them in some way, for not following the rules by filing a Motion for Sanctions.

 REVIEW